espolsaametlles123/catchthesquare/README.md

 ## ✅ To Do

 - Add background music
-- High score tracking
-- Restart button
+- More modes (progressive difficulty)

 ---